X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Thomson thick media

 Therefore, in Thomson thick medium, one must estimate $T_e$ (which may be a function of $\tau_T$, along the medium).
 The electron temperature is determined by line cooling, free-free cooling, photoelectric heating, and Compton heating and cooling.
 In the general case, the equilibrium temperature depends on the ionization states of the different ions and therefore should be solved numerically.
 Since the temperature along the medium depends on many parameters, we cannot provide a simple formula here to determine its value.
-Instead, we provide the results of a large set of numerical simulations that enable the reader to obtain a rough estimate of $T_e(\tau)$, where needed, for a given set of parameters.
-We use these to identify the parts of phase space in which finding the temperature is unnecessary, and the regions where the matter is at the Compton temperature.
+Instead, we provide the results of a large set of numerical simulations that enable the reader to obtain a rough estimate of $T_e(\tau)$, where needed, for a given set of parameters, by approximating the effective value of $\xi$ in the region of interest.
+We use these to identify the parts of phase space in which finding the temperature is unnecessary and the regions where the matter is at the Compton temperature.

-In Figure \ref{fig:T(xi)}, we present numerical results for the temperature at the illuminated side of the matter as a function of $\xi$ for several power-law spectra\footnote{These results are based on the Thomson thin conditions in which we were able to run simulations.
-Higher column densities could potentially cause lines to become optically thick and inhibit line cooling.
-We discuss this possibility and why we don't expect it to significantly change the relation $T(\xi)$, in Appendix \ref{App: optically thick lines}}.
-Each panel focuses on a different value of $\alpha$, and shows the value for various simulations ranging in cutoff temperature and metallicity.
+In figure \ref{fig:T(xi)}, we present numerical results for the temperature at the illuminated side of the matter as a function of $\xi$ for several power-law spectra, \taya{based on the Thomson thin regime, for which we were able to run simulations.
+To use this graph to estimate the temperature profile in the medium, one must estimate $\xi(\tT)$ and then read the temperature from this graph.} Each panel focuses on a different value of $\alpha$ and shows the values for various simulations ranging in cutoff temperature and metallicity.
 For $\alpha=-2$, the temperature is always set by a balance of photoionization heating and line cooling.
 As the Compton temperature is low and Compton cooling is subdominant, the temperature can easily exceed the Compton temperature.
 Still, it is always far below $10^7$ K. For $\alpha=-1,-0.5,0$, this description is valid for low values of $\xi$, but as $\xi$ grows, the temperature rises to $T\gtrsim 10^7~\rm K$, and the temperature is set by the balance between Compton heating and free-free cooling.
 For larger values of $\xi$, the matter reaches the Compton temperature.